How Job Board SEO Works

 - 75% of job seekers start their search on Google

-- Google for Jobs processes 5 million job searches daily
+- Google for Jobs surfaces listings for hundreds of millions of job searches monthly

 - 46% of all Google searches have local intent